FAIRmat-NFDI/pynxtools/docs/learn/multi-format-reader.md

 - `@eln`: To get metadata from addtional ELN files.
 You need to implement the `get_eln_data` method in the reader.
 - `@link`: To implement a link between two entities in the NeXus file.
 By default, the link callback returns a dict of the form {"link": value.replace("/entry/", f"/{self.entry_name}/")}, i.e., a generic `/entry/` get replaced by the actual `entry_name`.

+The destinction between data and metadata is somewhat arbitrary here.
+The reason to have both of these prefixes is to have different methods to access different parts of the read-in data.
+For example, `@attrs` may just access key-value pairs of a read-in dictionary, whereas `@data` can handle different object types, e.g. xarrays.
+The implementation in the reader decides how to distinguish data and metadata and what each of the callbacks shall do.

 In addition, the reader can also implement the `get_data_dims` method, which is used to return a list of the data dimensions (see below for more details).

 All of `get_attr`, `get_data`, and `get_eln_data`  (as well as any similar method that might be implemented) should have the same call signature:
 ```python
 def get_data(self, key: str, path: str) -> Any:
 ```
 Here, `key` is the config dict key (e.g., `"/ENTRY[my-entry]/data/data"`) and path is the path that comes _after_ the prefix in the config file.
-In this example, `path` would be `mydata`.
+In the example config file above, `path` would be `mydata`.
 With these two inputs, the reader should be able to return the correct data for this template key.

 ### Special rules
 - **Lists as config value**: It is possible to write a list of possible configurations of the sort
   ```json
   "/ENTRY/title":"['@attrs:my_title', '@eln', 'no title']"
   ```
-  The value most be a string of a list, with each item being a string itself.
+  The value must be a string which can be parsed as a list, with each item being a string itself.
 This allows to provide different options depending if the data exists for a given callback.
 For each list item , it is checked if a value can be returned and if so, the value is written.
 In this example, the converter would check (in order) the `@attrs` (with path `"my_title"`) and `@eln` (with path `""`) tokens and write the respective value if it exists.
 If not, it defaults to "no title".
-  This concept can be particularly useful if the same config file is used for multiple measurement configurations, where for some setup, the same metadata may or not be available.
+  This concept can be particularly useful if the same config file is used for multiple measurement configurations, where for some setup, the same metadata may or may not be available.

     Note that if this notation is used, it may be helpful to pass the `suppress_warning` keyword as `True` to the read function.
 Otherwise, there will be a warning for every non-existent value.